pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> pix = page.getPixmap()

-``pix`` is a :ref:`Pixmap` object that contains an RGBA image of the page, ready to be used for many purposes.
-Method :meth:`Page.getPixmap` offers lots of variations for controlling the image: resolution, colorspace (e.g. to produce a grayscale image or an image with a subtractive color scheme), transparency, rotation, mirroring, shifting, shearing, etc.
+``pix`` is a :ref:`Pixmap` object that contains an **RGBA** image of the page, ready to be used for many purposes.
+Method :meth:`Page.getPixmap` offers lots of variations for controlling the image: resolution, colorspace (e.g. to produce a grayscale image or an image with a subtractive color scheme), transparency, rotation, mirroring, shifting, shearing, etc. For example: to create an **RGB** image (i.e. containing no alpha channel), specify ``pix = page.getPixmap(alpha = False)``.

-.. note:: You can also create **vector** images of a page using :meth:`Page.getSVGimage`.
+.. note:: You can also create a **vector** image of a page by using :meth:`Page.getSVGimage`.
 Refer to this `Wiki <https://github.com/rk700/PyMuPDF/wiki/Vector-Image-Support>`_ for details.

 Saving the Page Image in a File
 -----------------------------------